-26. The following questions concern how you feel and have felt in the past four weeks .
-For each question, please give the one answer that comes closest to the way you have been feeling .
-How much of the time during the past 4 weeks Non 6 ne of time 5 A bit of the time of the 3 A good bit of the time 2 Most of the time a.
+26. 5.
+The following questions concern how you feel and have felt in the past four weeks .
+For each question, please give the one answer that comes closest to the way you have been feeling.
+How much of the time during the past 4 weeks Nor the 6 ne of time 5 A bit of the time 4 Some of the time 3 A good bit of the time 2 Most o the time 1 f All of e the time a.
 Did you feel full of pep (energy/full of life)? b.
 Have you been a very nervous person? c.
 Have you felt so down in the dumps that nothing could cheer you up? d.
 Have you felt calm and peaceful? e.
 Did you have a lot of energy? f.
 Have you felt downhearted and blue? g.
 Did you feel worn out? h.
 Have you been a happy person? i.
 Did you feel tired?
-000000000 27.
-The questions in this section ask you about your feel case, you will be asked to indicate how often you felt he past for ur week s.
-In each In the last month, how often Nev 1 Almost never 2 Some- times 3 Fairly often 4 Very of- ten a.
-Have you felt that you were unable to control the important things in your life?
-1 b.
-Have you felt confident about your ability to har your personal problems? c.
+27. The questions in this section ask you about your feel case, you will be asked to indicate how often you felt ings or th and th ought ought a cer s during t tain way. ne past fo ur weeks .
+In each In the last month, how often 0 Nev ver , 1 Almost never 2 Some- times 3 Fairly often 4 Very of- ten Have you felt that you were unable to control th important things in your life? ie 1 b.
+Have you felt confident about your ability to have your personal problems? ndle c.
 Have you felt that things were going your way?d.
-Have you felt difficulties were piling up so high you could not overcome them?
-28. Over the last 2 weeks , how often have you been both ered by the following problems? า- 0 at all 1 Several days More half the than 3 Nearly every day a.
+Have you felt difficulties were piling up so high that you could not overcome them?
+28. Over the last 2 weeks , how often have you been both ered by the following problems? า- Not) at all 1 Several days 2 More half the than e days le 3 Nearly every day a.
 Feeling nervous, anxious, or on edge b.
 Not being able to stop or control worrying c.
 Worrying too much about different things d.
 Trouble relaxing e.
 Being so restless that it's hard to sit still f.
 Becoming easily annoyed or irritable g.
-Feeling afraid as if something awful might happ oen ] ] ] ] ] ] 29.
+Feeling afraid as if something awful might happ ben))))) 29.
 Choose the best answer for how you have felt over the past week he Yes (1) No (0) a.
 Are you basically satisfied with your life? b.
 Do you often get bored? c.
 Do you often feel helpless? d.
 Do you prefer to stay at home rather than going out and doing new things? e.
-Do you feel pretty worthless the way you are not ] ] ] ]
+Do you feel pretty worthless the way you are not prefer to stay at home rather than going and doing new things?) ow?]]]]